Music in Me

 Mentor applications

-Applications to be a mentor are now closed.
+Applications to be a mentor are now open.
+Please complete the application form to apply.

 Mentors are selected for their highly-developed K–6 music education skills, as well as their willingness to share, collaborate and mentor.